Internal Medicine-for 22 week WRITE session

-The Department of Internal Medicine Clerkship web site is at tiny.cc/uw-ms3med; here you will find the core clinical concepts, expectations, grading using P/RIME, and educational resources.
-For all preceptors, but especially for new preceptors, we strongly recommend reading the preceptor’s guide: tiny.cc/uw-imteach.
+The Department of Internal Medicine Clerkship web site is at http://tiny.cc/uw-ms3med.
+On the site you will find the core clinical concepts, expectations, grading using P/RIME, and educational resources.
+For all preceptors, but especially for new preceptors, we strongly recommend reading the preceptor’s guide: http://tiny.cc/uw-imteach.
 It’s fairly short and has lots of valuable teaching tips.

-Each WRITE student is responsible for bringing a copy of the course syllabus/orientation materials and Internal Medicine Clerkship Guide, By Paauw DS, Burkholder L, Migeon M, eds.
+Each WRITE student is responsible for bringing a copy of the course syllabus/orientation materials and Internal Medicine Clerkship Guide, by Paauw DS, Burkholder L, Migeon M, eds.
 2007.
 They also have access to the full online content of the UW library system through the HealthLinks care provider toolkit, http://healthlinks.washington.edu/care_provider.
 We strongly recommend that preceptors encourage students to use their library access to look up relevant clinical topics when they see patients; we find that this real-time use of the literature both helps the student retain knowledge and encourages them to develop efficient search strategies that will serve them well later in practice.

 Our grading system (both in Seattle and at WRITE sites) relies on direct evaluations by the internists working with the students.
-We request that the names and email addresses of the Internal Medicine preceptors who work with the students at each WRITE site be emailed to Carmelita Mason-Richardson, email@example.com.
-Please email Carmelita with the exact schedule for when student works with internal medicine physician(s).
-IM preceptors will receive prompts to do evaluations on their students at week 6, week 12 and week 18 --or at the end of the four full weeks spent with the preceptor - dependent on each site/student’s IM schedule.
-These progressive evaluations will then be compiled electronically and generated through E*Value to the WRITE Site Director, who will in turn, edit and submit a Preliminary Final Grade Form to the Medicine Student Programs Office to be incorporated into the student's final grade, along with the student's Seattle portion evaluations.
+We request that the names and email addresses of the Internal Medicine preceptors who work with the students at each WRITE site be emailed to Carmelita Mason-Richardson at email@example.com.
+Please send her the exact schedule for when the student works with internal medicine preceptors.
+The preceptors will receive prompts to do evaluations on their students at week 6, week 12 and week 18 - or at the end of the four full weeks spent with the preceptor - dependent on each site/student’s IM schedule.
+These progressive evaluations are then combined with the grades from Seattle to determine the final grade for the course.

 Chris Knight, MD